ryandixon555/portfolio/README.md

-## Welcome to Ryan Dixon's portolio
+## Welcome to Ryan Dixon's portfolio

 To Run:
 - npm i